ToJans/tojans.github.com/content/blog/tesla.md

 # Conclusion

 Well, that's it.
-That's how I'd probably get started on my first version of the auto-pilot.
+That's how I'd probably get started on my first version of the Autopilot.
 Of course, once you start implementing a system with this amount of inherent complexity, you will discover a lot of unknown unknowns, so I could easily imagine that extra layers and system might be added and removed as the system evolves.

 Please not that this is a 60-minute brain dump, so don't take this to seriously.
 Anyway, Mr. Musk, if you'd like to know more: have your people call my people, maybe we can talk ;).